cimentadaj/perccalc/paper/paper.md

 Recently, this method has been growing in usage in education research [@reardon2011; @reardon_portilla2016; @bassok2016; @chmielewski2016].
 However, the technique is not limited to this field alone and can be used essentially in any context where percentiles of ordered categorical variables are of interest.
-One example where this would provide useful would be in biomedical research, where demographic characteristics such as education categories are common factors for looking at differences between groups.
+For example, biomedical research frequently involves demographic characteristics such as education categories as factors for looking at differences between groups.

 The field of computational categorical data analysis has a long history in R,